dspytdao/Algo_AMM/README.md

 ## Overview

-Constant Function Automated Market Maker (AMM) contract provides configuration options and creates a market for an event that has a binary outcome.
+Constant Function Automated Market Maker (CFAMM) contract provides configuration options and creates a market for an event that has a binary outcome.

 Liquidity Pool provides a foundation for users to purchase and redeem spawned tokens once the event has been resolved.
 The Liquidity Pool supports a constant reserve ratio for stable price discovery and protection from liquidity drain.
 The liquidity provided allows to spawn two tokens in equal amount in 25%/25% proportion of the liquidity supplied.